kobenguyent/codeceptjs-rphelper/.github/README.md

 [![NPM](https://nodei.co/npm/codeceptjs-rphelper.png?compact=true)](https://nodei.co/npm/codeceptjs-rphelper/)

 # codeceptjs-rphelper
-CodeceptJS Reportportal helper to integrate the ReportPortal
+This helpes you integrate the test results of CodeceptJS with ReportPortal

 codeceptjs-rphelper is a [CodeceptJS](https://codecept.io/) helper which can publish tests results on [ReportPortal](https://reportportal.io/) after execution.